TurningScience helps scientists working in the private sector as employees, entrepreneurs, or academic collaborators

 David Giltner, Founder and President of TurningScience

 David Giltner has spent more than twenty years developing cutting-edge photonics technologies into commercial products in the fields of optical communications, remote sensing, directed energy, and scientific instrumentation.
-In 2017 he started TurningScience to provide training and support for scientists of all disciplines seeking to enter the private sector as employees, collaborators, or entrepreneurs.
+In 2017 he started TurningScience to help scientists of all disciplines working in the private sector as employees, entrepreneurs, or academic collaborators.

 David is the author of the books Turning Science into Things People Need and It's a Game, not a Formula, and is an internationally recognized speaker and mentor on the topics of technology commercialization, product development, and career design.
 David has a BS and PhD in physics and holds seven patents in the fields of laser spectroscopy and optical communications.

 TurningScience was founded in 2017 to help scientists design and build rewarding careers in the private sector.
 It began with career seminars that David began giving in 2010 following the publication of Turning Science into Things People Need, a book featuring interviews with scientists who transitioned from academic research into productive careers in the private sector.
 In the years since, TurningScience has expanded to include every continent except Antarctica!